jasimvk/rn-test-deepakT/readme.md

 ### Submission
 1. Ensure your app runs without errors on **Expo / Android Emulator**.
-2. Save and close your code editor when finished.
-3. Notify the evaluator once you’re done.
+2. commit your changes and push the code to the main branch